An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 In this section we will look at option 2.
 While this is only one of three options, for many people this is considered the fundamental question about the Voynich MS: to find the language.
 Looking back at Figure 12, we see that the Voynich MS text is completely different from Latin, Italian or German.
 Other closely related languages and dialects will not make any significant difference, so we need to look for a very different language.

 Bennett (see note 1) included a number of other languages is his analysis, but found no good match, with the exception of Hawaiian.
 This language is not a very likely candidate for the source language of the Voynich MS text.
-Reddy and Knight (see note 8) find that the predictability of characters, derived from entropy, is similar to Chinese transliterated in Pinyin.
+Reddy and Knight (10) find that the predictability of characters, derived from entropy, is similar to Chinese transliterated in Pinyin.
 Both points indicate that there are languages that are very significantly different from Latin/English/German in terms of entropy.

 A priori, some languages are more likely than others as a potential source for the Voynich MS text.
-Greek, Hebrew, several languages using the Arabic script, Coptic or Armenian are all reasonable candidates, none of which have been subjected to dedicated entropy analyses, to the best of my knowledge (13).
+Greek, Hebrew, several languages using the Arabic script, Coptic or Armenian are all reasonable candidates, none of which have yet been subjected to dedicated entropy analyses, to the best of my knowledge (11).
 These tend to have in common that they do not use the Roman alphabet, and there could be various different ways that they could be converted to the set of 24-36 symbols that we see in the MS.